juliafeec/tmdb/README.md

 We choose precision, recall and hamming loss as our evaluation metrics.

 + **Precision, Recall, F-score**:
-	We care about the precision because we don't want to confuse the users and make sure that the movies they find using genres would meet their expectations as much as possible.
+	+ We care about the precision because we don't want to confuse the users and make sure that the movies they find using genres would meet their expectations as well as possible.

-	We care about the recall per class because in practice we want to add as many "correct" movie genres as possible to better label the movies.
+	+ We care about the recall because in practice we want to add as many "correct" movie genres as possible to better label the movies.

 + **Hamming loss**:
-	It's the fraction of the wrong labels to the total number of labels.
-For multi-label problems, hamming loss is a good metrics to evaluate the performance of the model.
+	Hamming loss refers to the fraction of the wrong labels to the total number of labels per prediction.
+So it is a good metric to evaluate model performance in multi-label classification problems.

 + **Accuracy**:
-	Accuracy is not a good metric for multi-label classification problem.
-Because it's usually very hard to get a high score.
+	Accuracy is not a good metric for multi-label classification problem, since the `accuracy_rate()` in `sklearn` will measure the subset accuracy in this case, and only an exact match will be counted as a 1.